assimilate-dev/frostmaiden/pages/rules/rules.md

-_Image Credit The Abbey in the Oakwood (1809-10), a painting by Caspar David Friedrich._
+_Image Credit The Abbey in the Oakwood (1809-10), a painting by Caspar David Friedrich_